 Please join this international online event on October 5-9, 2020.
 DIW aims to raise awareness of solutions addressing home internet access, personal devices, and local technology training and support programs.
-DIW2020 is sponsored by the National Digital Inclusion Alliance representing more than 450 affiliated organizations in 44 states working toward digital equity.
+DIW2020 is sponsored by the National Digital Inclusion Alliance representing affiliated organizations working toward digital equity.

 Here’s how it works:

 - Create or find an activity in your area that builds inclusion by providing computer training, media literacy, affordable devices, or internet access to people on the wrong side digital divides – or builds public awareness.

 - Use the social media kit to raise awareness around the digital divide and the incredible work your community is doing to reach digital inclusion.

 - Connect with colleagues around the country to share ideas through our mailing list.

 - Use hashtags #DIW2020 and #digitalequityNOW during the week of October 5th to join the conversation and celebrate progress.

 - Placard Photo: NDIA wants to know where you need #digitalequityNOW!
 Print off the DIW20 Placard, add your location, and take a photo somewhere specific to your area!
 Upload your photos so they can be added to the DIW20 collage.